Covid-19: First dose of vaccine given to 94,000 people in State

 A total of 94,000 people had received a dose of the Covid-19 vaccine as of Sunday night, some 1.9 per cent of the State’s population, the Minister for Health has said.

-He said on Twitter that some people would receive their second dose of the vaccine this week.
+He said some 3,900 people were due to receive their second dose of the vaccine this week.
+The wider rollout of the vaccine was being discussed by the Cabinet on Wednesday.

-Figures obtained by The Irish Times show that hospitals in Cork, Kerry and Waterford account for a disproportionately large number of Covid-19 vaccines administered so far.

-More than one-third of doses administered up to last Tuesday were given out in hospitals run by the South/Southwest Hospital Group, despite it being only the third biggest of the seven hospital groups by number of employees.
+“We have now vaccinated about 1.9 per cent of our population.
+Our vaccination journey is just beginning and there’ll be bumps on the road but great credit to [HSE chief executive Paul Reid] and his team for this achievement while also caring for large numbers of patients with Covid in our hospitals,” Mr Donnelly said.

+This comes alongside news that Cabinet has agreed a ¤91 million plan to include GPs and pharmacists in the State’s vaccination programme.

 The immunisation programme has come under growing scrutiny following revelations that some family members of hospital staff were among those vaccinated at the Coombe in Dublin.

+“The question was, could they use that seventh dose or would they just leave it because the recommendations were just give six doses - that prompted some discussions and it was late in the evening - this vaccine has a very short life once it’s drawn,” Prof Butler said.

+“It wasn’t an authorised dose and so you felt that anyone getting that dose had to understand the context in which it was drawn up and if they were willing to take it on that basis.”

-However, infectious diseases consultant Dr Arthur Jackson said on Tuesday that the recent focus on a few instances of leftover vaccine being given to non-health care workers was “missing the bigger picture”.
+Separately, infectious diseases consultant Dr Arthur Jackson said the recent focus on a few instances of leftover vaccine being given to non-health care workers missed the “bigger picture” of what was a very positive story.

-The bigger picture was “a very positive story”, he said, adding that the difficult situation with left over vaccines could have been better handled but it was not “a glaring issue.”
+The difficult situation with left over vaccines could have been better handled but it was not “a glaring issue.”

 Hospital numbers

-The number of people receiving hospital treatment for Covid-19 fell by more than 100 on Monday, the first notable drop in hospital numbers so far this month.
+The number of people receiving hospital treatment for Covid-19 fell on Tuesday, dropping from 2,020 patients with Covid-19 on Monday morning to 1,954 on Tuesday.

-Health Service Executive (HSE) data show there were 1,911 patients with the disease in Irish hospitals at 8pm on Monday, including 196 in intensive care units (ICU).
-There had been 2,020 people with Covid-19 in hospital yesterday morning, with 199 receiving ICU care.

-The hospitals dealing with the highest numbers of Covid-19 patients on Monday evening were University Hospital Limerick (UHL) with 148, Cork University Hospital (CUH) with 146 and St Vincent’s Hospital in Dublin with 134, according to the HSE.
+Mr Reid said 196 patients were in intensive care (ICU) beds on Tuesday morning, down from 199 the previous day.

+Case numbers in this third wave appear to have peaked on January 8th when 8,248 cases were reported and have steadily declined since and 2,121 new cases were reported on Monday evening.

 A further eight deaths related to the disease were reported on Monday, bringing the number of deaths linked to Covid-19 in the State to 2,616.